svenwal/kong-konnect-hackathon/challenges/1-proxy-service/README.md

 ## Solution

-For both [ingress controller](../../ingress-controller/1-proxy-service/) as well as [decK](../../deck/1-proxy-service/) there is a solution available following the linkgs
+For both [ingress controller](../../ingress-controller/1-proxy-service/) as well as [decK](../../deck/1-proxy-service/) there is a solution available following the links

 You should try first without looking at the solution.
 If you get stuck, you can always come back here.